RalphHightower/blog/_posts/2025/12/2025-12-04-JimJordanScurriesIntoDarknessJackSmithTestimony.md

 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink:
-title:Like a Cockroach, Jim Jordan (T-OH4) Scurries Into Darkness For Jack Smith Testimony"
+title: "Like a Cockroach, Jim Jordan (T-OH4) Scurries Into Darkness For Jack Smith Testimony"
 ---

 🎶 Parody: “Like a Cockroach”